 The Gold Coast is one of the most biodiverse cities in Australia.
 With over 100,000 hectares of world heritage-listed rainforests, there is an abundance of natural flora and fauna for you to explore.

-Some of the most popular national parks are Natural Bridge, Springbrook National Park; Springbrook National Park and Waterfall and Binna Burra in Lamington National Park.
+Some of the most popular national parks, Springbrook National Park and Lamington National Park, are on our doorstep.